 Anyone who can edit the card can also remove the attached files.

 Where are Files Stored?¶

-Files attached to cards in Huddo Boards Cloud with Auth0, Google, Facebook, LinkedIn authentication providers are stored in Google Cloud Storage
+Files attached to cards in Huddo Boards Cloud with Auth0, Google, Facebook, LinkedIn authentication providers are stored in a Google Cloud Storage.

 If you are hosting Huddo Boards yourself then files are stored in the default file storage as defined in your environment.